Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 - Model path: `/assets/<namespace>/models/<modelPrefix><name>.json`

 The name of the variant is appended *directly* to the model-prefix.
 The presence or absence of a trailing slash '`/`' in the model-prefix makes the difference between a directory, and a filename-prefix.

+### `modelParent`
+**Optional**, Namespaced Identifier

+If set, the mod will look for textures with the same naming scheme as above, and automatically generates the corresponding models, if they weren't already provided.

+The given value is used as the generated models' parent; typically, `item/generated` for regular items, and `item/handheld` for tools.
+When in doubt, try using the vanilla model as parent.

 ### `priority`
 **Optional**, Integer, defaults to 0.